 While this dish is great as-is, you can add other ingredients to customize the flavors to your tastes.

-• Protein: Swap out the chicken thighs for chicken breast.
+• Protein: Swap out the chicken thighs for skinless chicken breast or chicken tenders.
 You can also use other types of meat such as thinly sliced steak, shrimp or tofu.

-• Nuts: While this dish is made to accentuate the flavor of the almonds, the flavors also work really well with cashews.
+• Nuts: While this dish is made to accentuate the flavor of the almonds, the flavors also work really well with cashews or peanuts.

 • Vegetables: You really can add any veggies you like to this stir fry.
-Some great options include broccoli, carrots, bok choy, baby corn, bamboo shoots or celery.
+Some great options include broccoli, carrots, bok choy, snow peas, baby corn, green beans, green onions, bamboo shoots or celery.

 Almond chicken served over steamed rice in a bowl.